Hold You Down (Jennifer Lopez song)

-"Hold You Down" is a song recorded by American singer Jennifer Lopez for her fourth studio album, Rebirth (2005).
-Written by Gregory "Nyce Boy" Christopher, Makeba Riddick, Fat Joe (who is also the featured artist), Cory Rooney, Gregory Bruno and produced by Christopher, Bruno and Rooney, "Hold You Down" hit number 6 on the United Kingdom's singles chart, and was a Top 40 hit in many other countries.
-"Hold You Down" samples Shirley Murdock's 1986 song "As We Lay" which was written by Larry Troutman of the funk band Zapp, and keyboardist Billy Beck of Ohio Players.
+"Hold You Down" is a song by American singer Jennifer Lopez for her fourth studio album, Rebirth (2005).
+Written by Gregory "Nyce Boy" Christopher, Makeba Riddick, Fat Joe (who is also the featured artist), Cory Rooney, Gregory Bruno and produced by Christopher, Bruno and Rooney, "Hold You Down" hit number six on the UK Singles Chart, and reached the top-40 in many other countries.
+"Hold You Down" samples Shirley Murdock's 1986 song "As We Lay", which was written by Larry Troutman of the funk band Zapp, and keyboardist Billy Beck of Ohio Players.

 The song is the third collaboration between Lopez and Joe, after "Feelin' So Good" (1999) with Big Pun, and "Love Don't Cost a Thing (RJ Schoolyard Mix)" (2002).
 They teamed up once again in 2014 on Joe's song "Stressin.

-Following the success of "Get Right", Hold You Down could not attain its predecessor's success in the United States and was therefore deemed a commercial failure there, as the song peaked at number 64 on the Billboard Hot 100.
-However, it has reached the top ten in the United Kingdom.
-The single has sold 440,000 digital copies as of June 25, 2018.
+Following the success of "Get Right", "Hold You Down" could not attain its predecessor's success in the United States and was therefore deemed a commercial failure there, as the song peaked at number 64 on the Billboard Hot 100 despite its international success.
+As of June 25, 2018, the single has sold 440,000 digital copies in the US.